dominion-solutions/laravel-mysqlite/README.md

 [![Build Status](https://travis-ci.org/spam-n-eggs/laravel-mysqlite.svg?branch=master)](https://travis-ci.org/spam-n-eggs/laravel-mysqlite)
 [![Coverage Status](https://coveralls.io/repos/github/spam-n-eggs/laravel-mysqlite/badge.svg?branch=master)](https://coveralls.io/github/spam-n-eggs/laravel-mysqlite?branch=master)

 Laravel MySQLite is meant to be used in conjunction with Laravel.
-It is a wrapper class that adds select functions from MySQL to SQLite.
-See [Vectorface/MySQLite](https://github.com/Vectorface/MySQLite) for more details around what is included by default.
+It is a database connection that adds select functions from MySQL to SQLite.

 # Usage
 ## Adding the Composer Resource